BHAVADEEP123/Games/README.md

 # Games
 This folder contains two games
   1) Snake game
-  2) Aimlabs clone
+  2) Aimlabs clone <br />
-These games were made with a python library tkinter
+These games were made with a python library tkinter <br />
+Can be done better with a library called Pygames